 Because a person who receives care and support outside a care home will need to pay their daily living costs charging rules ensure they have enough money to meet these costs.
-For care at home, after charging a person must be left with the appropriate minimum income guarantee plus a 25% buffer.
+For care at home, after charging a person must be left with the appropriate Minimum Income Guarantee (MIG).

 Care in a Care/Nursing home